jlevy/og-equity-compensation/README.md

 ### Kinds of stock options

-🄳 Compensatory stock options come in two flavors, **incentive stock options (or ISOs)** and **non-qualifying stock options (or NQOs, or NSQOs)**.
+🄳 Compensatory stock options come in two flavors, **incentive stock options (ISOs)** and **non-qualifying stock options (NQOs, or NQSOs)**.
 Confusingly, lawyers can’t even agree on the names of these two kinds of stock options, so you’ll also see them called **statutory stock options** and **non-statutory stock options (or NSOs)**, respectively.
+In this Guide, we refer to NSOs.

 🚧 Infographic:
 A diagram with all the terms is likely worth it.

 - Companies generally decide to give ISOs or NSOs depending on the legal advice they get.
-  It’s rarely up to you which you get, so you need to know about both.
+  It’s rarely up to the employee which they will receive, so it’s best to know about both.
   There are pros and cons of each from both the recipient’s and the company’s perspective.
 - ISOs are common for employees because they have the possibility of being more favorable from a tax point of view than NSOs.